What is the EV/Revenue Ratio?

 Again, it’s difficult to pinpoint a “low” EV/Revenue ratio because different stocks naturally trade at different ratios depending on their expected growth, profitability, and more.
 However, it’s generally a sign that a company might be undervalued if a stock has strong profitability and growth forecasts, but the company is trading below its 5-year or 1-year average EV/Revenue multiple.
 This might indicate that the company is more undervalued than usual.

-What is the difference between EV/Revenue and Price/Sales ratio?
+What is the EV/Revenue multiple?

 TIKR Takeaway